juanmanuelferrera/stolen_words/README.md

 **A Theological Analysis of Editorial Transformation**

-*Same Book, Different Souls: A Forensic Investigation of Bhagavad-gītā As It Is*
+*A Theological Analysis of Bhagavad-gītā As It Is*

 ## Overview